CanAsia Energy (CVE:CEC) Trading Up 20% – Here’s Why

 CanAsia Energy Corp.
-(CVE:CEC – Get Free Report)’s share price was up 20% during mid-day trading on Wednesday .
-The stock traded as high as C$0.09 and last traded at C$0.09.
-Approximately 157,406 shares traded hands during trading, an increase of 348% from the average daily volume of 35,134 shares.
+(CVE:CEC – Get Free Report)’s share price was up 20% during mid-day trading on Thursday .
+The company traded as high as C$0.09 and last traded at C$0.09.
+Approximately 157,406 shares changed hands during trading, an increase of 348% from the average daily volume of 35,134 shares.
 The stock had previously closed at C$0.08.

 CanAsia Energy Trading Up 20.0 %